a-b-street/osm2lanes/README.md

 Lanes are often separated by something visible like painted lines or raised curbs, but these are not necessary for lanes to exist.

+For all examples:
+- we omit access, this mimics the access tags for a lane in OSM.
+- we omit widths, for simplicity. osm2lanes will first try to determine widths from OSM tags, but it can fallback to making assumptions itself.
+- we omit turn markings (for now, TODO)

 ### Example 1 ###